Olympus TG-5 vs Panasonic FZ150

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the FZ150 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ150 was succeeded by the Panasonic FZ200.
+Both the TG-5 and the FZ150 have been discontinued, but can regularly be found used on eBay.
+The FZ150 was replaced by the Panasonic FZ200, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus TG-5 better than the Panasonic FZ150 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.